Nehemiah 6 – The Walls Completed

 ii.
 “He seeks to persuade Nehemiah into an easy-going, compromising religion that will shirk persecution, that will carry no cross, and that is governed by fear of the opinions of other people.”
 (Redpath)

 c.
 Let us meet together in the house of God: Shemaiah knew how to use religious talk, but it was still a trap.
-If Nehemiah believed Shemaiah’s religious talk, he would sin and gives others something to find fault with and discredit him with.
+If Nehemiah had believed Shemaiah’s religious talk, he would have sinned and given others something to find fault with and discredit him with.

 d.
 And who is there such as I who would go into the temple to save his life?
-I will not go in!
-Nehemiah stood brave against this religious deception.
+I will not go in: Nehemiah stood bravely against this religious deception.
 In his commitment to obedience, God revealed to him the heart of Shemaiah – who was no true prophet.
 Instead, he was on Sanballat’s payroll.

 i.
 Nehemiah’s response to the three-fold attack of pretended friendship, slander, and false religion makes us admire him as a leader.
 But we can love and admire Jesus far more.

 ii.
 “Come down to the plain of Ono,” they said to Nehemiah.
-But they said to Jesus, “come down from the cross.”
-But Jesus was doing a great work – the greatest work – on the cross, and would not be stopped.
+They also they said to Jesus, “come down from the cross.”
+But Jesus was doing a great work – the greatest work – on the cross and would not be stopped.

-ii.
-They slandered Nehemiah, but he didn’t defend Himself.
+iii.
+They slandered Nehemiah, but he didn’t defend himself.
 He spoke the truth and trusted in God.
-Jesus was also slandered, and did not debate His critics – He spoke the truth and trusted in His Father in heaven.
+Jesus was also slandered and did not challenge His critics – He spoke the truth and trusted in His Father in heaven.

-iii.
+iv.
 A false prophet offered Nehemiah an easy way out – but it was a way of fear and disobedience.
 Nehemiah would have none of it.
-Jesus was also offered a way out of the cross from Satan – just worship Satan, and all the kingdoms of the world would be delivered to Him.
-But Jesus would have none of it.
+Jesus was also offered a way out of crucifixion – if Jesus would just worship Satan, all the kingdoms of the world would be delivered to Him.
+Jesus rejected this seemingly easier way.

 B. Completion of the wall.